Dosing 101: 18g vs 20g Baskets – Which One to Use?

 For Breville Barista Express Owners

-Recommended upgrade: 18g VST or IMS basket for home use
+Recommended upgrade: 18g VST or IMS basket

 Why not 20g?
 The Breville’s 54mm portafilter limits basket depth.
 A 20g basket may have inadequate headspace in some shots.